tterb/gatsby-plugin-disqus/README.md

   2. Create a new folder to be used as your yarn workspace. `mkdir gatsby-disqus-workspace`
   3. Inside your workspace folder, clone this repo.
   4. `cd` into `gatsby-disqus-workspace/gatsby-plugin-disqus/` and run `yarn && yarn watch`. *Leave this terminal window open.*
-  5. In addition to this repo in your workspace folder, add a gatsby site that uses `gatsby-plugin-disqus` for testing purposes.
+  5. Add a gatsby site that uses `gatsby-plugin-disqus` into your workspace folder for testing purposes.
   6. In your workspace folder create a `package.json` and add the following:
 ```json
 {